P3GLEG/Whaler/README.md

-# WhaleTail
+# Whaler

-WhaleTail is a Go program which is designed to reverse engineer a Docker Image into the Dockerfile that created it.
+Whaler is a Go program which is designed to reverse engineer a Docker Image into the Dockerfile that created it.
 It currently performs the following actions

   - Generates a Dockerfile from an Image
   - Searches added filenames for potential secret files